mohamedmoataz-oacc/history4feed/design/mvp/specification.md

 Feeds are validated to ensure they contain this data before any processing is carries out.

-For example, https://github.com/signalscorps/history4feed/ is not an RSS or ATOM feed, so would return an error.
+For example, the source of https://github.com/signalscorps/history4feed/ does not show an RSS or ATOM feed, so would return an error.

-This is used to populated the `feed.type` value in the database.

 ## Dealing with IP throttling during full text requests